willhaslett/covid-19-growth/README.md

 The latest Johns Hopkins files are pulled from GitHub at runtime.
 The cached output Pandas dataframes, CSV files, and JSON files are updated if stale.

-**New county-level US data from JH** : On 2020-03-23, The JH daily case reports [started containing extensive county-level data](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_daily_reports/03-23-2020.csv) for the US.
+**DEPRACATION NOTICE for US data structure** : On 2020-03-23, The JH daily case reports [started containing extensive county-level data](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_daily_reports/03-23-2020.csv) for the US.
 The county-level do not appear in the time series files as of 2020-03-25.
 The **next release** of this tool, planned for 2020-03-28, will include a new set of dataframes for the new county-level data.
  The daily CSV files will  be aggregated into a time series, and the dataframes will be long format as they are now.
+ The current code that process US data will be **depracated**.
+If you have a continued use for the US time series files, stick with [v0.5.1](https://github.com/willhaslett/covid-19-growth/tree/v0.5.1).
+The global data output will not be affected by these changes.

   - [Installing](#installing)
     - [Virtualenv](#virtualenv)